 But since I launched Breathedreamgo 10 years ago (on August 23, 2009), many people have commented on the similarities between our journeys, and they assume I travelled to India because of the book.

 India always changes people, and I have been no exception.” – Ruth Prawer-Jhabvala

-When I started to feel the pull to go to India in 2004 (the year Liz Gilbert was on India), I was in Yoga Teacher Training in Toronto, trying to recover from grief and depression over many personal losses.
+When I started to feel the pull to go to India in 2004 (the year Liz Gilbert was in India), I was in a Yoga Teacher Training program in Toronto, trying to recover from grief and depression over many personal losses.
 I planned and saved money for a year, put everything in storage, gave up my apartment, left my cat with a friend and, on December 5, 2005, flew to Delhi.
 My return ticket was dated June 2, 2006.
 I had no idea what would happen to me during those six months in India.
 I just knew I had to go.
 My life depended on it.

-Like Elizabeth Gilbert, I felt my trip to transformative.
+Like Elizabeth Gilbert, I felt my trip to be transformative.
 In my case, I recovered from depression, found a new life in India, and a new career as a travel writer and blogger.
 Travelling to India in 2005 was one of the most important and impactful decisions of my life.
 It also took a lot of courage – I felt like I was jumping into the abyss.

 So, while I can’t say Eat, Pray, Love influenced me directly, I do owe author Elizabeth Gilbert a debt of gratitude for giving voice to a discontent and a yearning that I know well; for tapping into the zeitgeist and finding an audience; and for helping to give me the confidence to write about my journeys.